Corneliu Zelea Codreanu: Manciu's killing

 Codreanu clashed with Cuza over the League's structure: he demanded that it develop a paramilitary and revolutionary character, while Cuza was hostile to the idea.
 In November, while in Văcărești Prison in Bucharest, Codreanu had planned for the creation of a youth organization within the League, which he aimed to call The Legion of the Archangel Michael.
 This was said to be in honour of an Orthodox icon that adorned the walls of the prison church, or, more specifically, linked to Codreanu's reported claim of having been visited by the Archangel himself.
 A more personal problem also divided Codreanu and Cuza, namely that Cuza's son had an affair with Codreanu's sister that left her pregnant.
-The couple had broken up with the younger Cuza refused his girlfriend's demand that he marry her now that she was bearing his child.
+The couple had broken up when the younger Cuza refused his girlfriend's demand that he marry her now that she was bearing his child.
 Though the scandal was hushed up, the fact that his sister was having an illegitimate child was deeply humiliating for Codreanu as he liked to present his family as model members of the Orthodox church and he sought unsuccessfully to have Cuza pressure his son to marry his sister.

 Back in Iași, Codreanu created his own system of allegiance within the League, starting with the Frăția de Cruce ("Brotherhood of the Cross", named after a variant of blood brotherhood which requires sermon with a cross).
 It gathered on 6 May 1924, in the countryside around Iași, starting work on the building of a student centre.
 This meeting was violently broken up by the authorities on orders from Romanian Police prefect Constantin Manciu.
 Codreanu and several others were allegedly beaten and tormented for several days, until Cuza's intervention on their behalf proved effective.